mikeric/rivets/README.md

 ## Configure

-Use `rivets.configure` to configure Rivets.js for your app (or set them manually on `rivets.config`).
-There are a few handy configuration options, such as setting the data attribute prefix and adding formatters that you can pipe binding values to, but setting the adapter is the only required configuration since Rivets.js needs to know how to observe your models for changes as they happen.
+Use `rivets.configure` to configure Rivets.js for your app (or you can set configuration options manually on `rivets.config`).

 #### Adapter

 Rivets.js is model interface-agnostic, meaning it can work with any event-driven model by way of defining an adapter.
+This is the only required configuration as it's what Rivet.js uses to observe and interact with your model objects.
 An adapter is just an object that responds to `subscribe`, `unsubscribe`, `read` and `publish`.
 Here is a sample configuration with an adapter for using Rivets.js with Backbone.js.

     rivets.configure({
       adapter: {